 Now, we all want to be right — to be smart, admired, to think for ourselves and not let anything sway our convictions.
 But at a certain point does certainty inhibit progress?

-I’ve been asking myself this question a lot in 2015.
+I’ve been asking myself this question a lot this year.
 Firstly, as I move forward toward becoming a professional writer, I have started thinking more about what audiences want — and deserve.
 A little background: I’ve been a follow-your-vision, write-only-what-interests-you, write-what-you-love-and-the-money-will-follow type for years and years now.
 And as I started to discuss the idea of writing more toward the audience’s desires with other writers, I heard my own arguments returned to me again and again.

 “I think you’ll be more successful if you just follow your heart.”

 “It’s more interesting to just create what you like.”

 “Doing what others tell you and chasing popular opinion is no way to live your life.”